Ruby6699/python/README.md

 my_list = [10, 1, 2, 20, 10, 3, 2, 1, 15, 20, 44, 56, 3, 2, 1]
 remove_repeatitive_elements(my_list)
 ```
-7.Define a function to multiply all the numbers entered and take the remainder of 20.
+7. Define a function to multiply all the numbers entered and take the remainder of 20.
 The number of numbers entered by the user is uncertain.
 ```
 def deal(*args):
     res = 1